msprev/pandocinject/doc/readme.md

 ### `select`

-The `select` attribute takes a boolean expression involving names of Python selector classes.
+The `select` attribute takes a boolean expression involving names of Python classes -- 'selector' classes.
-    You can create these classes easily by subclassing `Selector` from module `pandocinject` and tweaking the result to suit your needs.
+    You can create these classes easily by subclassing `Selector` from module `pandocinject` and changing the result to suit your needs.
+    This is described below.
-    For now, our focus is how to choose an existing selector inside your input document using the `select` attribute.
+    Our focus here is to choose, inside your input document, selector classes using the `select` attribute.

-`select` may consist of the name of a single selector or a boolean expression that involves the names of multiple selectors.
+`select` may consist of the name of a single selector class or a boolean expression that involves the names of multiple classes.
-    A space-separated list of selector names is equivalent to a boolean expression where each is joined with `AND`.
+    A space-separated list is equivalent to a boolean expression where each item is joined with `AND`.

 ``` html
 <div class="inject-talk" source="talks.yaml" select="JointAuthor" format="Homepage"></div>